madpiano/2019-432/slides/class21/README.md

 ## Today's Topics

 1. Minard's Map - A Graphic Memorial.
+The main figure is available in [a large version](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class21/figures/Minard_large.png), and in [a more modern presentation](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class21/figures/modern-minard.png).
 2. One last example of survival analysis.
 3. Fitting and interpreting robust linear regression models.